 Including our existing cash and cash equivalents, we believe that we have sufficient working capital on hand to fund operations such that there is no substantial doubt as to our ability to continue as a going concern at the date the financial statements were issued.
 There can be no assurance that we will be successful in acquiring additional funding, that our projections of future working capital needs will prove accurate, or that any additional funding would be sufficient to continue operations in future years.
-Based on our current operating plan, we believe that our existing cash and cash equivalents together with the drawdown of the remaining \$125 million under our Loan Agreement with Hercules together with anticipated product revenues, are sufficient to fund operations for at least the next twelve months and will be sufficient to fund our operations through the end of 2026.
+Based on our current operating plan, we believe that our existing cash and cash equivalents together with the drawdown of the remaining \$125 million under our Loan Agreement with Hercules together with anticipated product revenues, are sufficient to fund operations for at least the next twelve months and we believe will be sufficient to enable us to reach cashflow positivity.